 Here is a look at the U.S. Amateur Championship at Pebble Beach Golf Links:

-Amateurs who are now among today’s Tour players include Charley Hoffman, Charles Howell III, Matt Kuchar, Hunter Mahan, Bryce Molder, Rob Oppenheim, Adam Scott, Nicholas Thompson, Camilo Villegas and Johnson Wagner.
+The field included current PGA TOUR players Charley Hoffman, Charles Howell III, Matt Kuchar, Hunter Mahan, Bryce Molder, Rob Oppenheim, Adam Scott, Nicholas Thompson, Camilo Villegas and Johnson Wagner.